MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-capacity-policy-command.md

 ms.reviewer: yonil
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/27/2021
+ms.date: 09/29/2021
 ---
 # .alter capacity policy

 Change the cluster's [capacity policy](capacitypolicy.md).
 A capacity policy is used for controlling the compute resources of data management operations on the cluster.
+This command requires [AllDatabasesAdmin](access-control/role-based-authorization.md) permission.

 > [!NOTE]
 > Changes to the cluster capacity policy could take up to 1 hour to take effect.